R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![VTOL Settings](../../images/vtol-settings-tab.png)

 On the way bottom of the tab list, there is a button to open settings for the VTOL manager.
 You will want to keep most of these on default, but change them as you wish.
 It is normal for the _"Restart_As_Admin"_ button to appear untoggled.
 This is also where you can tick _"Enable_EA_APP_Usage"_ to make the client work better with the EA app, assuming you have it and not Origin.

 ## Skins

 ![Skins installation tab](../../images/vtol-skins.png)

 The third settings tab on VTOL is the _"Skins"_ tab.
+VTOL has support for DDS format skins, which are commonly used for Vanilla Titanfall 2, with Northstar generally opting to convert them to mods.
-VTOL has support for skins formatted for an older version of Northstar, normally requiring an extra tool.
-All you need to do is drag the folder of one of these old style skins onto the Skins screen to install it automatically.
+However, you can still install skins like this for use with Northstar.
+All you need to do is drag the folder of a DDS format skin onto the Skins screen of VTOL to install it automatically.

 ## Server

 ![Launch arguments/dedicated server tab](../../images/vtol-server.png)

 The fourth tab on VTOL is the _"Server"_ tab.
 This section allows you to add Launch Arguments to your client or dedicated server.
 Note that this adds Launch Arguments to change what Northstar does when it launches, not to launch Northstar itself.
 A way you can do this is by adding [Launch Arguments](../troubleshooting.md#launch-opts) via the store you own the game on and launching through there.

 For the dedicated server option, you can scroll through this tab to set many different options for a server which can be found on the Northstar Wiki's [Server Hosting Guide](../../hosting-a-server-with-northstar/basic-listen-server.md)